Skip to Content

 The Outer Rim Oga's Cantina Galaxy's Edge

 Margaritas are my favorite mixed drink, and the Outer Rim from Oga’s Cantina is one of the most unique and tastiest margaritas you will have in Disney World.
-The mix of silver tequila, açaí liqueur, lime juice, pure cane sugar, black salt, and exotic fruit purée makes it really hard to not keep ordering one after another.
+The mix of silver tequila, açaí liqueur, lime juice, pure cane sugar, black salt, and exotic fruit purée makes it really hard not to keep ordering one after another.

 The coolest part is the crazy foam on the “outer rim” of the glass which is made from exotic fruit puree.
 Sooooo good, and the best drink in Galaxy’s Edge hands down!